rust-lang/lang-team/src/membership.md

 * Lang team member prepares a short write-up to propose candidate to the rest of the team
     * The write-up should draw on the qualifications below, giving examples where the candidate demonstrated the various criteria
 * Leads check with moderation team for known flags, surface to team if any.
 * The decision to add must have unanimous consent, similar to any other decision.
+Objections may be raised in a private team discussion, or by contacting a team lead.

 **Important:** Discussions about potential new members are kept strictly confidential.
 Email or voice conversation are often preferred because they doesn't keep publicly available records.